avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 /*
  * @title ACP99Manager
  * @notice The ACP99Manager interface represents the functionality for sovereign L1
- * validator management, as specified in ACP-77
+ * validator management, as specified in ACP-77.
  */
 abstract contract ACP99Manager {
-    /// @notice Emitted when an initial validator is registered event RegisteredInitialValidator(
+    /// @notice Emitted when an initial validator is registered. event RegisteredInitialValidator(
         bytes32 indexed nodeID, bytes32 indexed validationID, uint64 weight
     );
-    /// @notice Emitted when a validator registration to the L1 is initiated event InitiatedValidatorRegistration(
+    /// @notice Emitted when a validator registration to the L1 is initiated. event InitiatedValidatorRegistration(
         bytes32 indexed nodeID,
         bytes32 indexed validationID,